Gabriel-Simon07/Gabriel-Simon07/README.md

 <div>
 ### Hi there 👋

-My name is Gabriel Simon, I'm from Brazil 🗺 I'm Software Developer🧑🏼‍💻
+My name is Gabriel Simon, I'm from Brazil 🗺 and i'm Software Developer🧑🏼‍💻

 - 📍From SC living is Blumenau